zhaochen0110/Awesome_Think_With_Images/README.md

 ## 🔔 News
+-   **[2025-07]** We have released ["Thinking with Images for Multimodal Reasoning: Foundations, Methods, and Future Frontiers"](https://arxiv.org/pdf/2506.23918), the first comprehensive survey dedicated to the emerging paradigm of "Think with Images".
 -   **[2025-06]** We created this repository to maintain a paper list on Awesome-Think-With-Images.
 Contributions are welcome!
 -   **[2025-05]** We are excited to release **[OpenThinkIMG](https://github.com/OpenThinkIMG/OpenThinkIMG)**, the first dedicated end-to-end open-source framework designed to empower LVLMs to truly **think with images**!
 For ease of use, we've configured a Docker environment.
 We warmly invite the community to explore, use, and contribute.